 South Africa: The Religious Foundations of the Truth and Reconciliation Commission

-This case study shines a light on the religious underpinnings of South Africa’s Truth and Reconciliation Commission (TRC), a governmental body established to facilitate the peaceful transition from the apartheid government to a truly democratic society by exposing human rights violations and administering both justice and forgiveness.
-The case study looks at the TRC and its cultural bases through three questions: What are the historical origins of apartheid in South Africa?
+This case study explores the religious underpinnings of South Africa’s Truth and Reconciliation Commission, a governmental body established to facilitate the peaceful transition from the apartheid government to a truly democratic society by exposing human rights violations and administering both justice and forgiveness.
+The case study looks at the commission and its cultural bases through three questions: What are the historical origins of apartheid in South Africa?
 How did religious themes inform the truth and reconciliation process?
 How important were international religious and political forces?
-Additionally, the case study also includes a timeline of key events, a summary of relevant religious, political, and non-governmental organizations, and a list of recommended further readings.
+Additionally, the case study also includes a timeline of key events, a summary of relevant religious, political, and nongovernmental organizations, and a list of recommended further readings.